Board of Health Meeting Documents

 Media Exposure Overview Graph

-Notes: Between June 15 – July 14, we experienced one large peak, and three smaller peaks in media exposure:
+Notes: Between August 15 – September 14, we experienced one large peak, and one smaller peak in exposure:

 Website Overview Graph

-Notes: During the timeframe of June 14 – July 15, we saw similar website traffic as the previous period.
-There was a small uptick on July 5, corresponding with the release of the weekly beach water testing results.
+Notes: During the timeframe of August 14 – September 15, we saw similar website traffic patterns as the previous month.
+We did have a peak in web traffic on August 24, which corresponds with two big news stories – the boil water advisory as well as the weekly beach water testing results.

 Social Media Overview Graph